hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 ```

 Grouping is critical for aggregating massive data sets in distributed
-computing - otherwise you would not able to make use of parallelization
+computing - otherwise you would not be able to make use of
-as effectively.
+parallelization as effectively.

 ## rollingAggregate

-Rolling aggregation is similar to aggregate but instead of waiting to
+Rolling aggregation is similar to [aggregate](#aggregate) but instead of
-output until all items are received, it outputs _one item per input
+waiting to output until all items are received, it produces an _output
-item_.
-Because of this, it's possible to use it in a streaming pipeline
+item for each input item_.
+Because of this, it's possible to use it in a
-as well as the aggregation is applied in a continous way.
-The same
+streaming pipeline as well, as the aggregation is applied in a
-pipeline from [aggregate](#aggregate), can be rewritten to use a
+continuous way.
+The same pipeline from [aggregate](#aggregate), can be
-`rollingAggregate` transform instead:
+rewritten to use a `rollingAggregate` transform instead:

 ```java
 Pipeline p = Pipeline.create();